Taking Our Place Centerstage

 The Ordway’s mission includes working outside of Ordway’s walls.

-Our artistic and educational programs create opportunities for artists to interact with community organizations that support young people and more.
+Our artistic, educational, and community programs create opportunities for artists to interact with local community groups and partner organizations that support young people, and more.

-In October 2010, the Ordway with SoulTouch Productions, launched Taking Our Place Centerstage (TOPC).
-In partnership with communities of African ancestry, the initiative is committed to artistic, educational and economic engagement.
+In October 2010, the Ordway along with Ms. Robin Hickman Winfield, Ordway’s Organizational Partner Strategist and former CEO of SoulTouch Productions, launched Taking Our Place Centerstage (TOPC) in partnership with communities of African ancestry, an initiative committed to artistic, educational and economic engagement.

-Through the leadership of Mary Ann Quiroz and the Máscaras y Milagros Community Council, Target® and the Mexican Consulate, more than 13,000 Minnesotans attended 33 events in 18 days, connected to the public performances by Lila Downs, Delfos Danza Contemporánea and Poncho Sanchez and His Latin Jazz Band.
+Through the leadership of Mary Ann Quiroz and the Máscaras y Milagros Community Council, Target® and the Mexican Consulate, more than 13,000 Minnesotans attended 33 events in 18 days in the 2012-2013 season, connected to the public performances by Lila Downs, Delfos Danza Contemporánea and Poncho Sanchez and His Latin Jazz Band.
 Máscaras y Milagros included lectures, master classes, performances, receptions and an art exhibition, all with the goal of enriching and stimulating artistic programming that celebrates Mexican and Mexican-American identity and artistic expression.